-The UTA was set up in 2007, with an overriding aim is to protect and promote the Drug Tariff as the preferred mechanism to support research, innovation and development in the urology industry as well as protect patient choice and access to products.
+The UTA was set up in 2007, and our overriding aim is to protect and promote the Drug Tariff as the preferred mechanism to support research, innovation and development in the urology industry as well as protect patient choice and access to products.
 This has been the UTA’s position since it was first established during the Department of Health’s consultation on the revision of Part IX of the Drug Tariff.

 The UTA was immensely successful in its campaign on Part IX, establishing a working relationship with the Commercial Directorate at the Department of Health and a core group of parliamentary supporters through which many of the UTA’s concerns about the Part IX proposals were accommodated by the Department of Health in its final proposals.